E-M-Cay/jobboard/README.md

 ## installation

-- Download the provided server
+- Download the provided repo
 - install dependencies with npm install
 - Import the provided SQL database in MySQL
 - rename .env.example to .env